 Regulates Their Biological Processes

 For example, it is the pineal gland that is responsible for releasing hormones, such as melatonin, which is the hormone responsible for your sleep cycle.
-By connecting to the pineal gland, this third eye tells the bearded dragon’s body it’s time to release melatonin for sleep.
+By connecting to the pineal gland, this third eye may help tell the bearded dragon’s body it’s time to release melatonin for sleep.

 Melatonin isn’t the only important hormone associated with the third eye.
 Hormone production and thermal regulation as a whole are deeply linked to the pineal gland and the third eye in bearded dragons.